dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 @Ken Birman, @Danny Dolev, @Rick Schlichting, @Michael Melliar-Smith, @Louis Moser, @Robbert van Rennesse, @Yair Amir, @Idit Keidar.
 The distributed middleware systems  of that time, e.g., Isis, Psync, Trans, Total and Transis, were designed for high-throughput by building consensus over causal message ordering (!).

-Recent interest in scaling blockchains is rekindling interest in this approach, but with emphasis on Byzantine fault tolerance, e.g., in systems like
+Recent interest in scaling blockchains is rekindling interest in this approach with emphasis on Byzantine fault tolerance, e.g., in systems like
 [HashGraph](https://hedera.com/hh_whitepaper_v2.1-20200815.pdf),
 [Narwal](),
 [DAG-rider](),